 Blackdown Hills Protected Landscape

-Habitats: Mosaic of species rich rush-pasture, wet heath, wet woodland.
-Lowland acid grassland, heath.
+Habitats: Mosaic of species-rich rush-pasture, wet heath, wet woodland, lowland acid grassland, heath

 Devon Special Species:

-Moths and butterflies: *Marsh fritillary,
+Moths and butterflies: *Marsh Fritillary

-Flies: *Devon globetail hoverfly, wet woodland flies, valley mire flies
+Flies: Wet woodland flies, valley mire flies

-Dragonflies: Southern damselflies (re-introduction failed)
+Dragonflies: Southern Damselfly (re-introduction failed)

-Lichens: we woodland lichens
+Lichens: Wet woodland lichens

 An overview of some of the key Devon Special Species found in the Coastal Wildbelt stretches is given below.